wso2/docs-is/en/docs/deploy/configure-email-sending.md

 5. Open the `EmailPublisher.xml` file and configure the parameters given below.

     !!! note
-        -   Only one `EmailPublisher.xml` file with the name `EmailPublisher` should be added for a tenant.
+        -   Only one `EmailPublisher.xml` file with the name `EmailPublisher` should be added to a tenant.
         -   You do not need to configure all the configurable parameters.
 If a parameter has not been configured in the `EmailPublisher.xml` file, configurations in the `output-event-adapters.xml` will be used instead.

     <table>